2023 Solar Incentives Guide for Millburn, NJ - Tax Credits & Rebates

 State & Local Solar Incentives

-Federal solar incentives are not your only option; tax credits, rebates and more may be offered at the state and local level.
-Incentives might be provided by the state of New Jersey, or by your county or municipality.
+Some solar incentives may be offered at the local or state level.
+As with federal incentives, these could include tax credits, rebates and more.
+Incentives might be provided by your county or municipality, or by the state of New Jersey.
 Some incentives might only be available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Millburn

-The large number of solar incentives available has contributed greatly to the increase in the nationwide adoption of solar energy over the last 15 years.
-You can get solar incentives from your local utility company, the New Jersey government or the federal government.
-It is a good idea to talk to your local Millburn solar installer to learn more about these incentives and to be sure that you're getting the largest number possible for your solar system.
+The large number of solar incentives available has enormously increased the adoption of solar energy nationwide over the last 15 years.
+You may receive solar incentives from your local utility company, the federal government or the New Jersey government.
+Your local Millburn solar panel installation expert can help you learn more about which incentives you can apply for, and get you feeling good about making the change to renewable energy today.

 EcoWatch's Millburn, NJ Solar Incentives FAQs